 School Performance and Examination Results

-In summer 2019, students at Congleton High School were again able to celebrate another set of fantastic exam results giving them a real head start in further education, training and employment.
+In summer 2022, students at Congleton High School were again able to celebrate another set of fantastic exam results giving them a real head start in further education, training and employment.
+Students, parents, carers and staff were delighted to learn that the vast majority of the year group had exceeded their targets and secured the grades they needed to progress on to their chosen courses.

-As an inclusive school, we encourage and support ALL our students to achieve for themselves the best possible outcomes and almost 60% of students celebrated at least one top grade this year, which is a fantastic achievement.
-For us though it is not just about the high achievers delivering multiple top grades but also ensuring that those students for whom school may be a struggle achieve and even exceed their targets.
+As an inclusive school, we encourage and support ALL our students to achieve for themselves the best possible outcomes.
+It is not just about the high achievers delivering multiple top grades but also ensuring that those students for whom school may be a struggle achieve and even exceed their targets.
 As such, Progress 8 (which takes each student’s best eight GCSE results and measures the progress made from the level at which they started in Year 7 to the level they achieved at GCSE) is the most important measure for us as it shows their improvement, not final grades.

 These results will enable students to progress on to a wide variety of exciting education, training and employment opportunities and, in 2019, 98% of CHS students remained in education or secured employment.
 Our own Sixth Form provision has seen a record number of applications this year with many CHS students returning to enrol on the unrivalled range of academic and vocational courses.